NathanNoye/Obsidian-Vault/Bible Study/Study topics/Is Baptism needed for salvation?.md

 ### What we know
 - Jesus commanded the disciples to go out and baptize us ([[Bibles/CSB/40 - Matthew/Matt 28#19|Matt 28:19]] and [[Bibles/CSB/40 - Matthew/Matt 28#20|Matt 28:20]])
 - Peter is telling people to be baptized ([[Bibles/CSB/44 - Acts/Acts 2#38|Acts 2:38]])
+- Jesus was baptized even though he was sinless.
+After he was baptized - God's voice was heard and said that "This is his Son who he's well pleased with".
+This is BEFORE Jesus did any miracles (as far as we know but it's safe to assume so).

 [[Bibles/CSB/40 - Matthew/Matt 3#11|Matt 3:11]] - John is baptizing by water but Jesus will baptize us by the Holy Spirit and with fire.
 This seems to indicate there are 2 types of baptisms
 [[Bibles/CSB/49 - Ephesians/Eph 4#5|Eph 4:5]] - This mentions there is one baptism